SerenityCodes/ZapLang/README.md

 📜 **License**

-GPL v3 License — free to use, modify, and distribute under GPL terms.
+GPL v3 License — free to use, modify, and distribute the language under GPL terms.
+MIT License - for any games built with Zap, only attribution is required.
+All commercial rights for your games are yours.

 ---

-🚀 **Try It, Hack It, Build Games With It**

-ZapLang is a bold attempt to build the ideal game language — by game developers, for game developers.
-Want to help shape the future of game programming?

-👉 Star the repo, file issues, and come build with us.